 Taking the course

-For any of the approved languages, novice language students may fulfill the FL3 requirement by satisfactory completion of the 101-level course.
+For any of the approved languages, novice language students may fulfill the FL3 requirement by satisfactory completion of the 1001-level course.

-Students with foreign language credits from another college must consult with Academic Advisement to see if the course will transfer and if it will count toward the FL3 requirement.
+Students with foreign language credits from another university must consult with Academic Advisement to see if the course will transfer and if it will count toward the FL3 requirement.

 Testing out of the requirement